keshav-c17/rfa-cms/README.md

 -   **Full-Text Search:** The supplier dashboard includes a search bar to perform a full-text search across the titles and descriptions of all published RFPs.

--   **Version Control:** Buyers can update the details and document of an existing RFP, providing a basic version control mechanism.

 -   **Data Integrity:** The system correctly handles data relationships, ensuring buyers can only see their own RFPs and suppliers can only see public or relevant information.

 ## Limitations & Future Improvements